3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

   - DRY (Don't Repeat Yourself) code
 * Deploy your game online, where the rest of the world can access it.
  * Suggested default options for deployment include [Github Pages](https://pages.github.com/) or [BitBalloon](https://www.bitballoon.com/)
- * For deployment with Firebase see [Firebase Deployment](firebase-deployment.md).
-* Use semantic markup for HTML and CSS (adhere to best practices)

 ## Suggested Ways to Get Started